 We check a new post after launch and it looks good... so we just assume the site's working perfectly.
 But is that a careless assumption?

 It has been said that assumption is the mother of all f$%!-ups.
-It can be dangerous to assume that all is well.
+It can be dangerous to assume that all is well, just because the page comes up in a browser.
 In fact, unsatisfactory performance in search engine rankings, traffic analytics and responses/conversions can often be traced back to a site that's broken.